Home Wi-Fi Networks are in Edge Territory

 - What computers are accessing the home-Schooling environment?

-- Do you access the Corporate sever through your cell phone or I pad in and out of the home?
+- Do you access the Corporate server through your cell phone or I-pad in and out of the home?

 - What gaming machines are utilized in the home to include: golf simulators, VR, etc.?